 - Share your posts with others.
 Once you have constructed each blog post, promote it through your social media platforms (Facebook, Twitter, Google+, etc.) so that others can read about your adventures.

 - Do you already have your own blog?
 Help the university share your posts.
-Let Jessica Lamb in the Office of International Programs know that you’ve created a new post so the university can share it through its platforms.
+Let the Office of International Programs know that you’ve created a new post so the university can share it through its platforms.

 Identify that you are a student in the Southern Miss Study Abroad Program.
 Also, be sure to identify the program you are a part of for clarity purposes.